viknedus/G-search-v2/README.md

 # Google search v2-ish

-Using serverside rendering and Google API to fetch data here is the result so far;
+A responsive search engine using serverside rendering and Google API to fetch data here is the result so far

 ![G search v2](/public/ScreenRecording.gif)